gsamokovarov/sg/README.md

 ## Usage

-The simplest to send a mail is through `sg.Send` which uses a global client:
+The simplest way to send a mail is through `sg.Send` which uses a global client:

 ```go
 package main